brunalos/bcell-manuscript-figures/README.md

 #### Figure Example

 In the left figure, we employed principal component analysis (PCA) to examine the expression pattern of 15,754 genes.
-We found that cells at different developmental stages distinctly separated, and repeated samples from each cell type clustered closely.
+Our analysis revealed distinct separation among B cells at various stages, with samples from each cell type forming closely-clustered groups.
 On the right figure, the Heatmap illustrates genes with different expression levels within B cells.
 The code described in [`GE_analysis.ipynb`](GE_analysis.ipynb) demonstrates how we generated these figures.

 ![Figure_PCA_Heatmap](Figure_Python.png)